zizisoft/gitlock/README.md

 gitlock timestamp
 ```

-Add a trusted timestamp to the lock.
+Add a trusted timestamp to the current lock.
 If it hasn't been locked, it will lock first.

+You don't need to timestamp every lock / commit, as the timestamp can prove that every preceding lock / commit happened before the time.

 IMPORTANT: If your repo is public, you should timestamp before push.
 Timestamping after push is weak.